Raynos/mercury/docs/modules/value-event.md

 ## Example (change)

-The cahnge event happens when form elements change
+The change event happens when form elements change

 For example: